tanthammar/filament-tiptap-editor/README.md

     ->placeholder('Write something...')
 ```

-You may also specify a specific placeholder for each node type by using `->nodePlaceholders()`.
-You should supply a array with the node type names as keys and their placeholders as values:
+You can define specific placeholders for each node type using the `->nodePlaceholders()` method.
+This method accepts an associative array, where the keys are the node type names, and the values are the corresponding placeholder texts.

 ```php
 TiptapEditor::make('content')